0sAND1s/HCCmd/README.md

 6 - Rename selected file.
 The program will check if a file with that name already exists and will abort if it does.

-7 - Set/reset file attributes for the selected file: Read Only, Hidden attributes
+7 - Set/reset file attributes for the selected file or for all marked files: Read Only, Hidden attributes

-8 - Delete selected file.
-If file is marked as read only, an error will be displayed.
+8 - Delete selected file or all marked files.
+If file has the read only attribute set, an error will be displayed.
 R/O attribute must be cleared before deleting.

 9 - Disk menu - efficient disk copy, only occupied disk area is copied